capecchi/capecchi.github.io/_posts/2019-04-03-race-training-analysis.md

 Plotting my (average) Speed vs Distance for my race training analysis I can include the equation above, using the same values for the parameters as were used in the 2004 paper.
 Note these values are the estimated human maximum so it shouldn't be surprising that my data falls comfortably below this line. **Way** below this line.

 The really interesting thing to me though, is to use this data to help guide my next long run.
 I start strong on a long run then fall to pieces near the end.
 It would be great to use this data to help set my goal pace.
 I've spent a while thinking about how best to do this and have landed on the following treatment.
 I'll simplify the equations above and simply fit to a quadratic, but I'll allow for the parabola to be tilted.
-So instead of an offset in $x$, $y$, I'll give it an offset in $r$ and $\theta$.
+So instead of an offset in $$x$$, $$y$$, I'll give it an offset in $r$ and $$\theta$$.
 The function below is fed into scipy.minimize, the result of which is a rotated parabola that sits nicely atop my data.

 ```py
 def minfunc(fit):  # rotated parabola